rkt/rkt/Documentation/configuration.md

 This way, an older version of `rkt` can work with newer-but-compatible versions of configuration files, and newer versions of `rkt` can still work with older versions of configuration files.

 Configuration values in the system directory are superseded by the value of the same field if it exists in the local directory.
+The same relationship exists between the local directory and the user directory if the user directory is provided.
 The semantics of overriding configuration in this manner are specific to the `kind` and `version` of the configuration, and are described below.
-File names are not examined to determine local overrides.
+File names are not examined in determining local overrides.
 Only the fields inside configuration files need to match.

 ## Configuration kinds